SpanishPear/react/react.md

 ```

 # ES6/React Convention
-  * Immutable data structures
+  ## Immutable data structures
     * Return a new list, rather than the old "changed" list

+  ## Binding
   * The binding step is necessary because class methods don’t automatically bind this to the class instance
   * ```jsx
         class ExplainBindingsComponent extends Component {